 When delivering his speech as a graduate representative at Grha Sabha Pramana UGM, Ridho emphasized the importance of keeping one’s dreams alive.
 He believes that the saying ‘If we can dream it, we can make it come true’ is indeed true.
 Although some people may not immediately think this, he himself did not at first.

-“However, when I look back, I realise that the degree we have earned today is actually the dream of our past selves,” he said.
+“However, when I look back, I realize that the degree we have earned today is actually the dream of our past selves,” he said.

-Still fresh in his memory, as a child who grew up far from here, on Buton Island in Southeast Sulawesi, being able to study in Java, let alone at Gadjah Mada University, was a dream that felt so distant and difficult to achieve.
+Still fresh in his memory, as a child who grew up far from here, on Buton Island in Southeast Sulawesi, being able to study in Java, let alone at Universitas Gadjah Mada, was a dream that felt so distant and difficult to achieve.
 However, distant and difficult does not mean impossible.

 “That dream became my goal, igniting my passion, opening doors of opportunity, until finally my friends and I became part of Gadjah Mada Muda,” he said.